FA Fact Sheet

 FA occurs equally in males and females, except for FANCB patients who are exclusively male.
 It is found in all ethnic groups.
-Though considered primarily a blood disease, it may affect all systems of the body.
-Most patients develop bone marrow failure, necessitating a stem cell transplant.
-Many patients develop acute myelogenous leukemia (AML) or Myelodysplastic Syndrome (MDS).
+Though originally considered primarily a blood disease, it may affect all systems of the body.
+The majority of individuals affected by FA develop bone marrow failure, necessitating a stem cell transplant.
+Many patients develop Acute Myelogenous Leukemia (AML) or Myelodysplastic Syndrome (MDS).
 Patients who live into adulthood are extremely likely to develop head and neck, gynecologic, and/or gastrointestinal cancer which occur at a much earlier age (20s, 30s, and 40s) than the general population.
 Patients who have had a successful stem cell transplant and, thus, are cured of the blood problems associated with FA still must have regular examinations to watch for signs of cancer.
-Some patients do not reach adulthood; 80% reach age 18 or more.
-The current median lifespan is 33 years, with some patients living into their 30s, 40s, and 50s.
+The current median lifespan varies depending on the complementation group, but the overall median lifespan for FA individuals is 33 years.
+Some adults live into their 30s, 40s, and 50s and 80% reach 18 or more.

-Fanconi anemia patients are usually smaller than average and some have developmental defects, including thumb and arm anomalies.
+Fanconi anemia individuals are usually smaller than average and some have developmental defects, including thumb and arm anomalies.
 FA usually reveals itself before children are 12 years old, but in rare cases no symptoms are present until adulthood.
 First signs of FA may be extreme fatigue, frequent infections, nosebleeds or easy bruising.
 Blood tests may reveal a low white, red cell or platelet count or other abnormalities, defined medically as anemia.
 Sometimes MDS or AML is the first sign of FA.
 On occasion, FA isn’t diagnosed until cancer (usually the type called squamous cell carcinoma) has been identified.

-At least 60% of FA patients are born with at least one physical anomaly.
+At least 60% of individuals affected by FA are born with at least one physical anomaly.
 This may include:

 - Short stature